blag/django-secure-mail/README.rst

 Installation
 ============

-The easiest way to install django-email-extras is directly from PyPi using `pip <https://pip.pypa.io/en/stable/>`_ by running the command
+The easiest way to install django-secure-mail is directly from PyPi using `pip <https://pip.pypa.io/en/stable/>`_ by running the command
 below:

 .. code-block:: bash

-    $ pip install -U django-email-extras
+    $ pip install -U django-secure-mail

-Otherwise you can download django-email-extras and install it directly from source:
+Otherwise you can download django-secure-mail and install it directly from source:

 .. code-block:: bash